sohampadhye007/Road_segmentation_for_autonomous_vehicles/README.md

 # Road_segmentation_for_autonomous_vehicles
-Sementic segmentation and instance segmentation of road for the application of autonomous vehicles
+Sementic segmentation and instance segmentation of off road, Indian road and road in low light condition for the application of autonomous vehicles

 # Introduction
 This project demonstrates how to perform semantic segmentation custom road dataset named IITJ_RoadSeg using the UNet and instance segmentation on the YOLOv8 architectures on same custom dataset.
 Also it describs about some basic computer vision technique like Kmeans and GMM.